xbeat/Machine-Learning/README.md

 Introduction to Stacking in Machine Learning

 Stacking, also known as stacked generalization, is an ensemble learning technique that combines multiple models to improve prediction accuracy.
 It works by training a meta-model on the predictions of base models, leveraging their strengths and mitigating their weaknesses.

+## Discover Activation Functions in Neural Networks

+ReLU (Rectified Linear Unit)

+The Rectified Linear Unit (ReLU) is one of the most widely used activation functions in modern neural networks.
+It transforms input by outputting zero for negative values and maintaining the input value for positive inputs, effectively introducing non-linearity while avoiding vanishing gradient problems.

 ## Acing the Machine Learning Interview